SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

         - I gives 5=Display
         - M gives 2=Edit 5=Display
         - S gives 1=select 5=Display
   Conceptually, you can call this program from almost anywhere and access to it is contolled by whatever menuing or security system you have in place.
-The general user population would progably get Inquiry and Sales would have Maintanance.
+The general user population would progably get Inquiry and Sales would have Maintenance.
 Selection could be used for any in-house program that needed to prompt for  a customer id number.

 #### MTNCUSTR/MTNCUSTD